What’s the first rule of Code Club?

 My tips for starting out:

-- Encourage collaboration but don’t force it.
-I’ve found some of the kids work brilliantly with a partner, others want to go it alone.
-If one of the kids is struggling, I get everyone together 10 mins before the end of the session, open their project and we work through their problem as a team.
+* Encourage collaboration but don’t force it.
+I’ve found some of the children work brilliantly with a partner, others want to go it alone.
+If one of the kids is struggling, get everyone together 10 mins before the end of the session, open their project and work through their problem as a team.
 Helps reinforce working together and everyone leaves happy.

 I’ve started looking forward to my Thursdays down with the kids.

 The children are really sweet and enthusiastic and without sounding trite, I’m actually finding it rather rewarding.